Trigger warning: The following post contains descriptions of abusive situations.

 Why the porn industry shouldn’t get a free pass

-The porn industry argues that it’s acceptable to sell these ideas because they’re “not real”—the “performers” aren’t really underage, really related, or really being abused.
-Do you see the contradiction here?
+The porn industry argues that it’s acceptable to sell these ideas because they’re “not real”—the “performers” aren’t really underage, or really related, or really being abused.
+But do you see the contradiction here?

 The harsh reality is that not everyone in porn is of legal age, and not all porn is consensual.
-In fact, much of it isn’t.
+In fact, more than you might think isn’t.
 And it can be difficult to tell the difference because videos of real abuse are mingled throughout mainstream porn sites and consumed by unknowing customers every single day.

 Can we really ever know for sure, and is it even worth the risk?